ngeorgiev/gemeinwohl-oekonomie/README.md

  * Server-side grunt compilation (and rendering) of the templates.
  * Responsive Indicator Tabs.
  * More best practices of Javascript and CSS.

-## Roadmap

-December Update: this roadmap will be updated/changed soon.

-### Create a web application to save a company's GWÖ balance.

-* :white_check_mark: Add rich text editor
-* Use localstorage
-* Add backend independent from the frontend.
-E.g. Django

 ## Progress
 See the [CHANGELOG](CHANGELOG.md).